docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 committed to the ledger.
 Peers run the smart contracts that contain the business logic that is used to manage the assets on the blockchain ledger.

-Every peer in the network needs to belong to a member of the consortium.
+Every peer in the network needs to belong to an organization.
 In the test network, each organization operates one peer each, `peer0.org1.example.com` and `peer0.org2.example.com`.